sailscastshq/boring-stack/CONTRIBUTING.md

 > **Pull Requests having no issue associated with them will not be accepted.
 Firstly get an issue assigned, whether it's already opened or raised by you, and then create a Pull Request.**

 ## Prerequisites
-Before you contribute to Boring-Stack, make sure you have the following prerequisites:
+Before you contribute to  The Boring JavaScript Stack, make sure you have the following prerequisites:

 - Open Source Etiquette: If you've never contributed to an open source project before, have a read of [Basic etiquette](https://developer.mozilla.org/en-US/docs/MDN/Community/Open_source_etiquette) for open source projects.